aliciawyy/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-We note that the activity of the users spread all along the day during the weekend while during the work days, there is not so much movement.
+We note that the activity of the users spread all along the day during the weekend while during the work days, they are much quiter during the working hours.